 Hinsch, Gertrude W. Department of Biology, University of South Florida, Tampa, Florida.

-The male gamete.
-The typical sperm of most animals has a head containing the nucleus and acrosome, a middle piece with the mitochondria, and a tail with the 9 + 2 microtubule pattern (Fig. 1).
-Sperm, as well as the acrosome shape, varies with the species (Fig. 2).
-The nucleus consists of condensed chromatin (deoxyribonucleic acid, DNA) and histone proteins.
-The acrosome, which is derived from the Golgi complex, contains hydrolytic enzymes, that is, hyaluronidase capable of lysing the egg coats at fertilization.
-Actin molecules which aid in the interaction between sperm and egg are found in the area between the acrosome and nucleus.
-The mitochondria in the middle piece apparently provide the energy necessary for the motility created by the tail.
+The male sex or germ cell (gamete).
+A sperm cell, or spermatozoon, is a mature male reproductive cell (gamete).
+The typical sperm of most animals has a head containing the nucleus and acrosome (a middle piece with the mitochondria), and a tail with a 9 + 2 microtubule pattern (see illustration).
+Sperm, as well as the acrosome shape, varies with the species.
+The nucleus consists of condensed chromatin, which consists of deoxyribonucleic acid (DNA) and histone proteins.
+The acrosome, which is derived from the Golgi complex, contains hydrolytic enzymes, that is, hyaluronidases, capable of lysing the egg coats at fertilization.
+Actin molecules, which aid in the interaction between sperm and egg, are found in the area between the acrosome and nucleus.
+The mitochondria in the sperm's middle piece apparently provide the energy necessary for the motility created by the tail (flagellum).
 The tail has a central core, or axial filament, made up of nine double tubules and two central tubules.
-See also: Cilia and flagella
+See also: Cell motility; Cell nucleus; Cilia and flagella; Deoxyribonucleic acid (DNA); Fertilization (animal); Gametogenesis; Histone; Mitochondria; Reproductive system; Spermatogenesis

 The content above is only an excerpt.